The Real Estate Education Course Catalog includes:

 Read the RCW 18.86.020 to help you understand the revised agency law.

-The following chart helps to summarize the effects of the revised law.
+The following summarizes the effects of this law.

 |Situation:||In which case:|

 |Licensee is the seller.||The licensee is a seller’s agent.|

 |In-house transactions, where one licensee represents the seller and one represents the buyer.||The designated broker and the branch manager are dual agents.|